 Steve Bannon was given a prime speaking role (and used it to praise Adelson).
 Sebastian Gorka, notorious for his ties to an anti-Semitic Hungarian fascist group, received a loud round of applause.
 Jack Posobiec, an alt-right activist best known for promoting the insane “pizzagate” conspiracy theory, was there too.

 And who else was there alongside these champions of hate?
 ZOA President Mort Klein.
 David Friedman, President Trump’s ambassador to Israel and longtime settlement movement backer.
 Members of Congress like Senator Tom Cotton and Rep. Lee Zeldin.
 Former Senator Joe Lieberman.
 And Alan Dershowitz, once seen as a leading representative of the US pro-Israel establishment.

 The alliance of these two groups is shameful — and really dangerous.

 For alt-right leaders like Bannon, the endorsement of groups like the ZOA allows them to claim that they are “pro-Israel” and “friends of the Jewish community” — while moving forward an extreme agenda that runs totally counter to our Jewish values.

 For the pro-Israel far-right and the Netanyahu government, close ties with leading Trump supporters gives them more influence in the White House and in Congress — and helps them in their campaign to expand settlements, entrench the occupation and push Israel farther down the path of a one-state nightmare.

-The imagery of Sunday night’s gathering should be a wake-up call for all of us in the pro-Israel, pro-peace movement and in the American Jewish majority.
+The imagery of Sunday night’s gathering should be a wake-up call for all of us in the pro-Israel, pro-peace, pro-democracy movement and in the American Jewish majority.
 The extremists are hard at work endangering our future, both in Israel and here at home.

 We need to mobilize, organize and show what our community truly stands for.
 We need to fight back.